Ayo (Wizkid album): Singles and other releases

 The Femi Kuti-assisted track "Jaiye Jaiye" was released on 2 May 2013, as the album's lead single.
 The song was produced by Sarz and mastered by Foster Zeeno.
 The music video for "Jaiye Jaiye" was filmed in Lagos by Sesan.
 The album's second single, "On Top Your Matter", was released on 25 October 2013, in celebration of Valentine's Day.
 The song's accompanying music video was recorded in Johannesburg by Sesan.
 The album's third single, "One Question", was released on 14 February 2014.
 It features a saxophone riff by Yemi Sax and was produced by Dokta Frabz.
 Wizkid performed the song for BBC's Destination Africa in March 2014.

 On 9 June 2014, "Joy" and "Bombay" were released simultaneously as the album's fourth and fifth singles, respectively.
 Both songs were produced by Dokta Frabz.
 Wizkid performed a cover of "No Woman, No Cry" at Koga Studios for BBC's Destination Africa and merged "Joy" with the cover.
 On 13 June 2014, the music video for "Bombay" was uploaded to YouTube.
 On 16 July 2014, the Shizzi-produced track "Show You the Money" was released as the album's sixth single.
-The song's music video was directed by Patrick Elis and features cameo appearances from Ehiz and Dokta Frabz.
+Prior to its official release, an unofficial low-quality version of the song surfaced online in March 2014.
+The music video for "Show You the Money" was directed by Patrick Elis and features cameo appearances from Ehiz and Dokta Frabz.
 Lekan Oladimeji of P.M.
 News rated the video 6.5 out of 10, stating: "though a video that lacks a sense of direction, low creativity and could have been achieved with next to no technical know how, it remains a video you might want to see time and over again as there's always something to smile about."

 The bonus track "Caro", which features vocals by L.A.X, was produced by Legendury Beatz.
 The music video for "Caro" was filmed in London by Moe Musa and uploaded to YouTube on 20 August 2013.
 "Caro" was nominated for Hottest Single of the Year at the 2014 Nigeria Entertainment Awards and for Song of the Year at the 2014 African Muzik Magazine Awards.
 On 22 September 2014, Wizkid released the Soto Jose-directed music video for "In My Bed".
 The following month, "In My Bed" charted at number five on The Tides list of the Top 10 Songs of the Week.
 The Clarence Peters-directed music video for "Ojuelegba" was released on 5 January 2015.